 A million thoughts ran through my mind.
 I truly couldn’t think of anything I had done to cause a visit from social services.
 Sure, I’ve yelled at my kids, or threatened to take away all their toys, or sent them to their room, but nothing that most other mom’s wouldn’t do.
 Still, I panicked.

 I called the number on the back only to discover the office was now closed for the weekend.
 Nope.
 That wouldn’t do.
 I wouldn’t be able to sit and stew for 48 more hours.
-I called the emergency line (this was an emergency-I was going to go insane if I didn’t have answers) and finally figured out what the problem was.
+I called the emergency line -this was an emergency-I was going to go insane if I didn’t know what was going on.

 ME: “Hi, I got this card from you guys asking to call.
 I’m wondering why?”

 DISPATCHER: “Were you at Safeway on Friday night with your daughter?
 There was a man there who said he saw you both and noticed some bruising on the small of her back when she bent over.
 He said that the interaction between the two of you didn’t indicate there was any abuse, but that doesn’t necessarily mean that someone else in the family couldn’t be hurting the child or yourself.”

 ME: “Bruising?!?
 Oh!
 You mean the Mongolian Spots??”

 Mongolian Spots are caused when pigment doesn’t make it to the top layer of skin while the baby is forming.
 It’s common in bi-racial children and very much resembles bruising.
 It goes away with time, but as small children it’s quite obvious.

 Fortunately, in this case, I had those Mongolian spots documented at her birth.
 I was able to tell the dispatcher the exact location of the “bruises”, which was verified by our doctor, and the investigation was ended.